 - Final grades will be submitted electronically to SCF in accordance with the SCF Academic Calendar.
-The on-line Faculty handbook provides additional information on electronic grade entry. - Students taking dual enrollment courses on the SCF campus must request a transcript from the SCF Admissions & Records Office and pay the appropriate fee.
+The on-line Faculty handbook provides additional information on electronic grade entry. - A report of all students enrolled each term along with their final grade will be reported to the School District within 15 calendar days following the end of the term by SCF. - Students taking dual enrollment courses on the SCF campus must request a transcript from the SCF Admissions & Records Office and pay the appropriate fee.
 The student is responsible for insuring that the high school registrar has a certified copy of the transcript or SCF grade report.
 Otherwise, the high school student will not receive credit for the SCF course at the high school. - State College of Florida, Manatee-Sarasota conforms to the Family Educational Rights and Privacy Act of 1974 (FERPA).
 No student grades are posted in any public manner; no grades are provided by telephone.
 Students obtain their grades by conferring in person with their instructors or by accessing them online via SCF Connect. - Final grades for high school credit will be awarded on high school report cards and academic transcripts.